 Since the performance of LLMs tends to increase with the number of parameters, it is essential to compare models of similar scale to evaluate the effectiveness of a model’s design recipe.
 However, comparing models of different scales can help users make informed choices, so we compared the performance of Llama 3.1 Swallow 8B against LLMs with fewer than 13B parameters.
 Below is a graph showing the average scores for Japanese understanding and generation tasks, sorted in descending order for base models with 13B parameters or fewer.

-The average score for Japanese understanding and generation tasks with Llama 3.1 Swallow 8B is 0.4905, representing an increase of 1.88 points from the previous Llama 3 Swallow 8B version’s score of 0.4717, marking the highest score among open LLMs under 8B parameters.
-Additionally, Llama 3.1 8B achieved an average score of 0.4359, indicating a 5.46-point improvement in Japanese understanding and generation tasks through continual pre-training.
+The average score for Japanese understanding and generation tasks with Llama 3.1 Swallow 8B v0.2 is 0.4991, representing an increase of 2.74 points from the previous Llama 3 Swallow 8B version’s score of 0.4717, marking the highest score among open LLMs under 8B parameters.
+Additionally, Llama 3.1 8B achieved an average score of 0.4359, indicating a 6.32-point improvement in Japanese understanding and generation tasks through continual pre-training.
 Compared to Swallow 7B (released in December 2023), Swallow-MS 7B v0.1 (released in March 2024), and Llama 3 Swallow (released in July 2024), Llama 3.1 Swallow shows a steady increase in average scores.

 Looking beyond the Swallow models, Qwen2.5 7B and Gemma 2 9B also demonstrate impressive performance.
 These models are multilingual, making it notable that they perform well even without being specialized for Japanese.
 There is a nominal 1B parameter difference between Qwen2.5 7B and Llama 3.1 Swallow 8B, which highlights Qwen2.5 7B’s impressive capabilities.
 However, if we consider decimal precision, Qwen2.5 7B has 7.6B parameters, while Llama 3.1 Swallow 8B has 8.0B, meaning the actual size difference is only 0.4B, which may change this impression.
 Gemma 2 9B is the strongest among this class of models.
-However, since it has 9.2B parameters, Llama 3.1 Swallow 8B competes well despite a 1.2B parameter disadvantage.
+At the same time, the difference of average scores between Llama 3.1 Swallow v0.2 and Gemma 2 9B is only 0.05 point, which indicates non distinguishable difference in performance.
+Since Gemma 2 9B has 9.2B parameters, Llama 3.1 Swallow 8B v0.2 competes well despite a 1.2B parameter disadvantage.

 We visualized the scores of these three models on language understanding and generation tasks in Japanese and English using a radar chart.
-This chart reveals that Qwen2.5 excels in tasks involving mathematics (MGSM and GSM8K), general knowledge (JMMLU and MMLU), and code generation (JHumanEval and HumanEval), while Llama 3.1 Swallow is particularly strong in Japanese knowledge tasks (NIILC) and Japanese language generation tasks (XL-Sum and WMT20 en-ja).
+This chart reveals that Qwen2.5 excels in tasks involving mathematics (MGSM and GSM8K), general knowledge (JMMLU and MMLU), and code generation (JHumanEval and HumanEval), while Llama 3.1 Swallow is particularly strong in Japanese knowledge tasks (NIILC) and Japanese language generation tasks (WMT20 en-ja).

 8B Instruct